 In my adult life, I can't say I have revisited the mini boxes.
 If I wanted a variety of cereal, I would just go buy six or seven full sized boxes.
 (These are things adults do).
 I'm sure there are plenty of memories out there...Let's hear them!

-Aside from doing an awesome job with her role as Advertising Sales Manager, Leandra Palermo secretly harbors a lifelong passion with all things crunchy and served with icy cold skim milk.
-This column represents the culmination of that love affair.
+Leandra Palermo secretly harbors a lifelong passion with all things crunchy and served with icy cold skim milk.
+This article represents the culmination of that love affair.